Zempui/UBIFS-Explorer/README.md

 ```bash
 python3 -m pip install -r requirements.txt
 ```

+### UBIFS image generator
+The script `ubifs_generator.sh` generated a UBIFS image for the user to test the following scripts on.
+It may be editted in addition to `ubinize.cfg` to change the image's contents and/or properties.

+The script `clean.sh` helps to unmount and eliminate the generated UBIFS image.

 ### UBIFS image explorer
 The script `explorer.py` allows for the parsing of a UBIFS image, allowing the user to get access to all the information stored in the header and body of each node of the image.